-LIFE RENAL DIALYSISFrequently Asked Questions
+LIFE RENAL DIALYSIS Frequently Asked Questions

+Making life better

 INDEX

 What is kidney or renal failure?
 1

 Why do kidneys fail?
 1

 What are the signs and symptoms of kidney failure?
 1

 What is the difference between chronic and acute kidney failure?
 2

 What are my treatment options?
 2

-Two major types of dialysis 3
+Two major types of dialysis

+What are the types of dialysis access?

 What arrangements do I need to make to receive chronic dialysis?
 4

 How does dialysis work?
 4

 Where do we go from here?
-4

-Who are the other team players in my dialysis journey?
 5

+Who are the main treatment team members during my dialysis journey?
+6

+Who are the other treatment team members during my dialysis journey?
+6

-Other frequently asked questions 6
+Other frequently asked questions 7

+Contact details - Renal units and mobile renal units 10

 WHAT IS KIDNEY OR RENAL FAILURE?

 The word renal refers to the kidneys.
 If one or both kidneys fail completely and the damage cannot be reversed, the condition is called renal failure or end-stage renal disease (ESRD).
 When this occurs, your kidneys can no longer filter wastes well enough to keep you healthy.
 Treatments for kidney failure include dialysis and/or transplantation.
 WHY DO KIDNEYS FAIL?

 Most kidney diseases attack the nephrons (tiny filtering units within the kidneys), causing them to lose their filtering capacity.
 Damage to the nephrons can happen quickly, often as the result of injury, underlying diseases, or poisoning.
 However, often the damage will only become apparent after many years.

 WHAT ARE THE SIGNS AND SYMPTOMS OF KIDNEY FAILURE?
 The following symptoms may be present: